Dear MySQL users,

-MySQL Connector/Net 8.0.8 is also the seventh development release of MySQL
+MySQL Connector/Net 8.0.10 is the first release candidate of MySQL

-developers to write code that combines the strengths of the
+application developers to write code that combines the strengths of the

 To learn more about how to write applications using the X DevAPI, see